mm6/InternetOfThingsCourse/projects/SimpleHTTPClient.md

 Author: mm6 with various code snippets taken from Particle.io.
 */

-// DEBUG == true generates output to shell
+// Setting DEBUG == true generates debugging output to a shell.
-// after command line:
+// Install the Particle CLI and enter the command:
 // particle serial monitor
 boolean DEBUG = true;

-// How many seconds to wait until calling the server int NUMSECONDS = 10;
+// Establish the number of seconds to wait until calling the server. int NUMSECONDS = 10;

-// a char array to hold response data char reply[512];
+// Define a char array to hold response data. char reply[512];

 // Use the TCPClient to write HTTP request
 TCPClient client;

-// Location of waiting server
+// We need the location of waiting server.
 // Using localhost would be a mistake.
 // The Photon treats localhost as itself.

-// Examine your own machine to find its IP address byte serverIP[] = { 192, 168, 1, 2 };
+// Examine your own machine to find its IP address. byte serverIP[] = { 192, 168, 1, 2 };

-// Server port for web application int port = 8080;
+// Establish the server port for the web application. int port = 8080;

-// We only want to visit every 10 seconds or so int timeCtr = 0;
+// We only want to visit every 10 seconds or so. int timeCtr = 0;

-// Device ID will be stored here after being retrieved from the device String photonID = "";
+// Device ID will be stored here after being retrieved from the device.
+// This is a unique, 96 bit identifier.
+// This looks like the following: 0x3d0020000c47353536383631.
+String photonID = "";

 void setup() {
-    // to allow for debug
+    // to allow for debug using the CLI Serial.begin(9600);
-    Serial.begin(9600);

     // find ID of this device